Welcome to InHand 26

 Blacksmithing/Tool-making

 Mark Dillon brings his MAD hammers and blacksmithing skills to InHand 2026.
 Suitable for beginners and improvers participants can choose from a range of tools including knife blade, Tomahawk, Froe, carving axe, adze, hammer for their weekend project.
-Over 2 days participants will learn all of the basic blacksmithing skills required to create their own tool or object, with a third day possible for any finishing, completing or trying a completely new skill.
+Over 2 days participants will learn all of the basic blacksmithing skills required to create their own tool or object, with a third day (sun 20th) possible for any finishing, practicing or trying a completely new skill.

 Relief Stone Carving

 James Horan is back teaching low relief stone carving.
 During this class participants will get to design and carve their own ideas in stone.
 Creating robust and durable decorative pieces.
 All materials and tools are provided.
+The workshop fee includes a complimentary 3rd day (sun 20th) to continue refining your skills or explore another craft entirely.

 Wicklow Willow short course

 Willow worker Aoife Patterson will offer a short introduction to willow basketry.
 Participants can expect to gain experience by weaving their own tapered bread basket.
+(This half day course can also be booked as part of our 3-day forum ticket)

 More courses to be announced soon!